ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-01-sharing_your_code.md

 > Imperial College's preferred licence is the permissive BSD 2- or 3-clause.
 You
 > can check the details at [Imperial website: Open Source Software
 > Licences][licence-guidance].
 The guidance on this site is primarily intended
-> for members of staff however it is correct for graduate students with the
+> for members of staff, however, it is correct for graduate students with the
 > exception that ([subject to certain conditions][ip-guidance]) you are entitled
 > to hold the copyright.
 This site also tells you who you should contact in case
 > you want a different licence model for your work e.g. commercial.